 In 2013, 192 suppliers were asked to sign a "Declaration of Non-use of Hazardous Substances".
 Signed declarations have been returned by 115 suppliers so far.
 Phison will continue to follow-up on the remaining suppliers and provide assistance or counseling as necessary.
 At the moment only electro-plating and PCB suppliers have been asked to sign and return the corporate environmental responsibility declaration.
-In 2014, 33 suppliers have signed and returned the declaration.
+Up to 2015, 36 suppliers have signed and returned the declaration.

-In addition, 89% of long-term suppliers were asked in 2014 to sign the "Quality and Purchasing Contract".
+In addition, 86% of long-term suppliers were asked to sign the "Quality and Purchasing Contract".
 The contract requires suppliers to abide by the Electronic Industry Code of Conduct (EICC).
 Supplier compliance will also be progressively reviewed each year.